mcollu/scube/docs/source/sec_installation.rst

 .. note::

-   In the following, it is assumed that you named ``weis-env`` the WEIS environment where to run SCUBE.
+   In the following, it is assumed that you named the environment where SCUBE will be run ``weis-env``.

 Installation instructions
 -------------------------